 - post-traumatic stress disorder (PTSD)

-After an accident, many people understandably are flustered and want to get back to their regularly-scheduled lives as soon as possible.
+After a car accident, many people understandably are flustered and want to get back to their regularly scheduled lives as soon as possible.
 Victims will brush off the accident, ignore any pain, and claim they are fine when they may not be.

-It is always recommended that people involved in an accident see a doctor and be truthful about all of their symptoms.
+It is always recommended that people involved in an accident see a medical provider and be truthful about all of their symptoms and need for medical treatment.
 Physicians are experienced in detecting “invisible injuries” and know what to look for.
+And these medical records could be vital in proving the extent of your injuries during the claims process.

 If accident victims tell an insurance adjuster they are fine, the adjuster may use that statement against them if the victims later claim they are injured after all.
-This could greatly impede or prevent the victims from recovering the money they are entitled to.
+This could greatly impede or prevent the victims from recovering the money for medical bills they are entitled to.

 2. I’m (partly) to blame.